-Figure 4 shows modelled PM{10} concentrations in the Bushmills area in 2002.
-The model predicts that the 90.41 percentile of 24 hour PM{10} concentrations will be exceeded in this area.
+Figure 7.3h shows the predicted PM{10} concentrations in the Mossley area.
+The model predicts that the 90.41 percentile of daily PM{10} concentrations in 2004 will not be exceeded in this area.
+It has been assumed that domestic fuel burning in the area will not change between when the survey was carried out and 2004/5